moinakg/pcompress/README.md

 SHA checksums for data integrity.
 It can also do Lempel-Ziv pre-compression (derived from libbsc) to improve compression ratios across the board.
 SSE optimizations for the bundled LZMA are included.
-It also implements chunk-level Content-Aware Deduplication and Delta Compression features based on a Semi-Rabin Fingerprinting scheme.
+It also implements Variable Block Deduplication and Delta Compression features based on a Semi-Rabin Fingerprinting scheme.
 Delta Compression is done via the widely popular bsdiff algorithm.
 Similarity is detected using a technique based on MinHashing.
-When doing chunk-level dedupe it attempts to merge adjacent non-duplicate blocks index entries into a single larger entry to reduce metadata.
-In addition to all these it can internally split chunks at rabin boundaries to help dedupe and compression.
+When doing Dedupe it attempts to merge adjacent non- duplicate block index entries into a single larger entry to reduce metadata.
+In addition to all these it can internally split chunks at rabin boundaries to help Dedupe and compression.

 It has low metadata overhead and overlaps I/O and compression to achieve maximum parallelism.
 It also bundles a simple slab allocator to speed